Photo of Harriet Tubman statue in Harlem via denisbin on Flickr

 75 Hicks Street, Brooklyn Heights, Brooklyn

 While it was only founded 14 years before the start of the Civil War, Brooklyn’s Plymouth Church was known as the “Grand Central Depot” of the Underground Railroad.
 The first minister, Henry Ward Beecher, the brother of Uncle Tom’s Cabin author Harriet Beecher Stowe, hid fugitive slaves in the church’s basement through tunnel-like pathways.
-Members of the church also provided slaves shelter at their own homes.
+Members of the church also provided slaves shelter in their own homes.
 Beecher would host mock slave auctions to demonstrate the cruelty of them and also as a way to secure their freedoms.

 His most famous auction involved a 9-year-old slave, a girl named Pinky.
-In front of a crowd of 3,000 people, Beecher picked up a ring, put it on the girl’s finger and said, “Remember, with this ring I do wed thee to freedom.”
+In front of a crowd of 3,000 people, Beecher picked up a ring, put it on the girl’s finger, and said, “Remember, with this ring I do wed thee to freedom.”
 Plymouth Church, a National Historic Landmark within the Brooklyn Heights Historic District, remains one of the few active congregations in New York City still in its original Underground Railroad location.

 11. Home of Abigail Hopper-Gibbons and James Sloan-Gibbons